 If you experience any side effects after hernia mesh surgery, contact your doctor immediately so you can be evaluated and treated.
 Waiting to seek treatment could make your symptoms worse and lengthen your recovery.

-After receiving treatment, contact one of our defective medical device lawyers for a free consultation.
+After receiving treatment, contact one of our defective medical device attorneys for a free consultation.
 We may be able to file a hernia mesh lawsuit to pursue compensation for the damages you have suffered.

 STUDIES ON THE DANGERS OF HERNIA MESH